 name_override:

-The miner address, which is the address of your ethermine.org miner, is a string of 42 characters (beginning with 0x) or 40 characters (with the 0x removed).
-The currency name dictates the currency you would like your unpaid balance to be converted to.
-This can be ETH (Etherium), USD (United States Dollar), BTC (Bitcoin), EUR (Euro), CNY (Chinese Yuan), or RUB (Russian Ruble).
-The final parameter, which is optional, can be set to override the miner’s address with any string, for easy identification.
+Your ethermine.org miner address, a string of 42 characters (starting with 0x) or 40 characters (sans 0x), serves as your digital calling card.
+Choose your desired currency for unpaid balance conversions, be it ETH (Ethereum), USD (United States Dollar), BTC (Bitcoin), EUR (Euro), CNY (Chinese Yuan), or RUB (Russian Ruble).
+The optional final parameter can be set to override the miner's address with any string, allowing for effortless identification.

-Ther EthermineInfo custom integration can track the following data using the etherinfo.org API: Unpaid balance, unconfirmed balance, reported hash rate, average hash rate, current hash rate, valid shares, invalid shares, stale shares, active workers, and balance in local currency.
-It also monitors the following data on payouts: Paid on, amount, transaction hash, value in local currency.
+The EthermineInfo custom integration keeps tabs on a wealth of data via the etherinfo.org API: unpaid balance, unconfirmed balance, reported hash rate, average hash rate, current hash rate, valid shares, invalid shares, stale shares, active workers, and balance in local currency.
+Payouts are also monitored, with details such as paid-on date, amount, transaction hash, and value in local currency.

 Tom Prior here, author of the component.
 Just wanted to say thanks for taking the time to write this up and I appreciate the added reach this provides.